Women in the Church

 Peter also addresses this matter in 1 Peter 3:1-7:

-Wives (and all of us) are to live guided by the Holy Spirit which will produce in us a meek and quiet spirit.
-(1 Peter 3:4) The next phrase says that this is of great value to the Lord.
+Wives (and all of us) are to live guided by the Holy Spirit, which will produce in us a meek and quiet spirit.
+(Eph.
+5:18; 1 Peter 3:4) The next phrase says that this is of great value to the Lord.
 It refers to the great price that the Lord Jesus paid for our redemption.
-The manner of our lives should correspond and be influenced by the great cost that Jesus paid to save us when He suffered on the cross and paid our sin debt.
+The manner of our lives should correspond and be influenced by the great cost that Jesus paid to save us when He suffered upon the cross and paid our sin debt.
 It mocks the Lord's sacrifice for sin when a professing believer lives a life that condones sinful behavior and attitudes.
-When instructing on the Lord's Supper, Paul shows the need for self examination to see if their is unconfessed or habitual sin in our lives.
-He said that those who sinned without considering Christ's suffering were not "discerning" His body.
-He said some in the church at Corinth were sick and others under God's chastening had died.
+When instructing on the Lord's Supper, Paul shows the need for self-examination to see if there is unconfessed or habitual sin in our lives.
+Those who sin without considering Christ's suffering are not "discerning" His body.
+Some in the church at Corinth were sick and others, under God's chastening, had died.
 (See 1 Cor.
 11:27-32)

+Peter used the example of women in Old Testament times who trusted in the Lord and adorned themselves to honor their husbands in whom they were in subjection.
 Sarah obeyed Abraham and called him "lord."
 This is the same word that is used in reference to God ( kuriov kurios koo'-ree-os).
-The phrase means "afraid with any amazement" and in 1 Peter 3:3 means, "fluttering alarm."
-In other words no wife need fear a man in doing what is right, and should not be thrown into fluttering alarm by any sudden outbreak of temper on the part of your unbelieving husbands.
-They should not respond in kind.
+The word amazement, means being "afraid with any sudden panic.”
+In other words, no wife needs to fear a man when she is doing what is right, and she should not be thrown into any sudden outbreak of temper because an unbelieving husband.

-"Giving honour unto the wife, as unto the weaker vessel" means that both husband and wife are vessels made by God and God gave each a specific makeup and responsibility.
+"Giving honour unto the wife, as unto the weaker vessel" means that both husband and wives are vessels made by God and God gave each a specific makeup and responsibility.
 Man is weak, but the woman God says is the weaker.
-Therefore the man is to honor the woman because God gives honor to the man, giving him the responsibility of leadership and provision for his family.
+Therefore, the man is to honor the woman because God gives honor to the man, giving him the responsibility of leadership and provision for his family.

 Both the man and the woman should understand how God designed them and their function in life and in their relationship to each other.
 The man is to love his wife as Ephesians 5:25-27 plainly states.